patrickbryant/patrickbryant.github.io/_posts/2021-01-26-renewables.md

   <a href="https://www.washingtonpost.com/weather/2021/01/12/carbon-skyscraper-rapid-climate-change/">Washington Post, Benjamin Strauss, Scott Kulp, Climate Central</a></figcaption>
 </figure>
 The natural exchanges of hundreds of billions of tons of carbon per year reached today's values after fine tuning adjustments which take tens of thousands of years.
-On this time scale the percent level addition of human activity to the carbon cycle is an unprecedencted discontinous jump.
-The end of the iceage (10-20 thousand years ago) is a tiny blip commpared to what we are doing.
+On this time scale the percent level addition of human activity to the carbon cycle is an unprecedented discontinuous jump.
+The end of the ice age (10-20 thousand years ago) is a tiny blip compared to what we are doing.

-Mitigating the threat multiplier of climate change requires droping the net carbon emissions of humanity to zero over the next decade.
+Mitigating the threat multiplier of climate change requires dropping the net carbon emissions of humanity to zero over the next decade.
 We have already failed to do this and are accepting ever growing risk as we drag our collective feet into the future.

 <figure class="center" style="width:100%">